buwaketaki/Activity-Tracker/README.md

 Download or clone the repository and run command: ```npm run dev``` in a node environment.

 ## Tools
-- It uses Nodejs framework Expressjs as backend and Reactjs as frontend of the application.
+- It uses Nodejs (Expressjs) as backend and Reactjs as frontend of the application.
 - It uses react-big-calendar to display the calendar and events.